vinayraju111/VwapCalculator/README.md

 **How to Run the program**

 We need to set the environment variable FXDATA_CSV to the path of the CSV file where we store the FX data to be processed.
+Load the maven project in the IntelliJ and run Main.java

 **Further improvements**